-Exempt payee code.
-Generally, individuals (including sole proprietors) are not exempt from backup withholding.
-Corporations are exempt from backup withholding for certain payments, such as interest and dividends.
-Corporations are not exempt from backup withholding for payments made in settlement of payment card or third party network transactions.
+• Generally, individuals (including sole proprietors) are not exempt from backup withholding.

+• Except as provided below, corporations are exempt from backup withholding for certain payments, including interest and dividends.

+• Corporations are not exempt from backup withholding for payments made in settlement of payment card or third party network transactions.